OCA/manufacture/mrp_production_service/README.rst

 MRP Production Service
 ======================

-This module allows to create procurement orders from manufacturing orders when a services is included in the Bill of Materials.
+Creates procurement orders from manufacturing orders, for services included in the Bill of Materials.

-This allows users to include additional services that has to be procured as part of the manufacturing process.
+This allows users to include additional services that are to be procured as part of the manufacturing process.